weizh888/ProductImageSegmentation/README.md

     ```
     python xml_to_csv.py
     ```
-2. Split the dataset to training and testing (ratio: 4:1)
+2. Split the dataset to training and testing (default ratio: 4:1)

     ```
     python split_dataset.py